rust-lang/book/second-edition/src/ch01-02-hello-world.md

 > makes no specific demands about your editing, tooling, or where your code
 > lives, so if you prefer an IDE (Integrated Development Environment) to the
 > command line, feel free to use your favorite IDE.
 Many IDEs now have some
-> degree of Rust support; check the IDE's documentation for details.
+> degree of Rust support; check the IDE’s documentation for details.
 Enabling
 > great IDE support has been a recent focus of the Rust team, and progress
 > has been made rapidly on that front!